alice-lg/alice-lg/README.md

 # Alice-LG - Your friendly looking glass

-"No, no!
-The adventures first, explanations take such a dreadful time."
+__No, no!
+The adventures first, explanations take such a dreadful time."__
-― Lewis Carroll, Alice's Adventures in Wonderland & Through the Looking-Glass
+*― Lewis Carroll, Alice's Adventures in Wonderland & Through the Looking-Glass_

 Take a look at an Alice-LG production example:
 - https://lg.ecix.net/